nipy/nilabels/README.md

 (ex.
 [LABelsToolkit](https://github.com/SebastianoF/LABelsToolkit))

-NiLabels is a set of tools to automatise simple manipulations and measurements of medical images segmentations in nifti format.
+NiLabels is a set of tools to automatise simple manipulations and measurements of medical image segmentations in nifti format.

 ### Features